Adventist Origins

 Belief #24

-11 years passed before Elon Everts took their ideas and published the name "Investigative Judgement" in January 1857.
-Everts also invented the idea that on October 22, 1844, Jesus began judging the dead while in the heavenly sanctuary.
-One month later, James White published his own article titled "The Judgment."
+11 years after Crosier's article was published, a man named Elon Everts took their ideas and published the name "Investigative Judgement" on January 1, 1857.
+Everts also invented the idea that Jesus began judging the dead on October 22, 1844, while in the heavenly sanctuary.

-Today, the Investigative Judgment is #24 of the 28 Fundamental Beliefs of the Seventh-day Adventist church.
 According to official church teachings, one reason for the Investigative Judgment is that it "vindicates the justice of God in saving those who believe in Jesus."
 Would an all-powerful, all-knowing God need a literal sanctuary in heaven to keep track of who is righteous and who isn’t?

-Aside from the implausibility of using a literal sanctuary for recordkeeping, Christians can point to John 10:14 and 2 Timothy 2:19 which state that God already knows, along with Romans 1:18-21 and Psalm 19 which argue that God's character is self-evident.
+Aside from the implausibility of using a literal sanctuary for recordkeeping, Christians can point to John 10:14 and 2 Timothy 2:19 which state that God already knows who is righteous and who isn't.
+Additionally, verses like Romans 1:18-21 and Psalm 19 argue that God's character is self-evident, removing the need for this doctrine.

 Today, many Adventists do not believe in this doctrine and it is not often preached in some SDA churches.
 Survey results published in 2020 by Adventist professor Robert K. McIver show the Investigative Judgment doctrine is the least accepted of the 28 Fundamental Beliefs among some Adventist teachers.